PLAGIARISM AT UNIVERSITIES

 Plagiarism, or academic fraud, is rife at universities, and is probably worse than we realise or recognise.
-It is difficult to measure the extent of the problem but according to Irving Hexham “between 10% and 15% of books and theses in the Humanities and Social Sciences contain unacceptable levels of plagiarized material.”
+It is difficult to measure the extent of the problem but according to Irving Hexham “between 10% and 15% of books and theses in the Humanities and Social Sciences contain unacceptable levels of plagiarized material.” [insert link)

 WHAT IS PLAGIARISM?

-THE NATURE OF PLAGIARISM
+THE NATURE OF THE PROBLEM

 The problem of plagiarism is complex, and like with any complicated problem, a solution is not straightforward either.

 The term covers a spectrum of “offences.”
 At the one end you have the plain cutting-and-pasting of text without including a reference to the source.
 Nowadays this form of plagiarism is quite easy to detect.
-Software like Turnitin, for example, is used by many universities to evaluate a work’s level of originality.
+Software like Turnitin, for example, is used by many universities to evaluate the level of originality.
 But it is not just a “policing” tool for universities.
 Students themselves can also benefit from Turnitin as it provides feedback on their use of source material, and it highlights original writing and proper citation.
 According to the developers of the program it encourages students to think more critically.

 At the other end of the spectrum we have the students who steal various ideas from other students or researchers without acknowledging the owners of the original work.
 This form of plagiarism is more difficult to detect and goes often unnoticed.